martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 This document does not include specific guidance regarding the generation of publication formats from RFC XML source.
-Decisions about how to maintain publication formats is not a matter governed by the policy in RFC 9280
+Decisions about how to maintain publication formats are not a matter governed by policy as specified in RFC 9280
 {{?RFC9280}}.
 This section contains advice and considerations for the process of regeneration that came out of discussions of the policy changes in this document.